seyramgabriel/HNG-Linux-User-Creation-Bash-Script/README.md

 By automating these tasks, SysOps engineers or Linux Administrators can focus on more critical aspects of system management.

 ### Disclaimer:
-This article breaks down a bash script designed for automating user management in Linux.
+The article breaks down a bash script designed for automating user management in Linux.
 However, ensure it is tailored to your specific organizational needs.

 # Acknowledgment:
 This write up was inspired by a task assigned to DevOps interns in the HNG Internship Programme.
 Find out more on